 Two decades in the industry and more than 500 selection and implementation projects, has lead our founder, Matt Paff, to develop a unique, proven framework for choosing the right accounting software.

 If you’re a small business, we suggest reading this blog on how to choose the right SME accounting software.

 This framework is designed to help growing small and mid-sized organisations.
 You may be considering SME accounting software with add-ons, or ERP.
 And you may have landed here because you are struggling with choosing – which is what we refer to as suffering the SMERP Dilemma.

 Matt shares the fundamentals of the framework and the state of the accounting software market in Australia below.

 The Accounting Technology Market Is In Flux.

-A major transition is taking place in the world of accounting technology.
+Before you look at choosing accounting software, you need to understand the current market state.
+A major transition is taking place in the world of business technology.
 Now is not the time to gamble on the wrong solution.

 Doing nothing could also leave your business languishing in the past.

 This is by no means an exhaustive list, but covers the key players in the Australian & New Zealand accounting technology market and where they are in their transition.

 Accounting Software - Australia & New Zealand